 But while Karla has immersed herself in research on FA, she works hard to prevent her son from entertaining dark thoughts.
 She has shielded him from detailed knowledge of his condition since he was a young child, although he’s taken part in numerous antioxidant trials and other experimental treatments.

-“You don’t think about how short your life is going to be.
-Why should I?”
 “We did not expose him a lot to people with FA when he was younger, because I was afraid that he would be afraid,” she says.
 “I’ve always told him, you don’t know what you might be like because everyone is different.
 And he puts a lot of hope in that.”

 Josh has continued to avoid exposing himself to unnecessary information.
 He’s never looked up anything about FA.
 He hasn’t sought out support groups, and he’s not up on the latest studies, apart from what he must do to take part in them.